 Assistive Listening Devices

 If you are attending programs in Central Library's Patricia A. Whelan Performance Hall, you can request an assistive listening device to amplify sound.

 Closed Circuit Televisions (CCTVs)

 CCTVs let you enlarge and enhance printed text or photos.
-A CCTV is available at the Central Library.
+Three CCTVs are available at the Central Library.

 Magnifying glasses for in-library use are available at most library branches and departments.

 Text Telephones (TTY)

 If you are deaf or hard-of-hearing, you can use a TTY phone system that allows you to type or read your messages over phone lines.
-TTYs are available at the Central Library, Fish Creek Library and Nose Hill Library.
+A TTY is available at the Central Library.